carissalow/rapids/docs/setup/configuration.md

 ### Single timezone

-If your study only happened in a single time zone or you want to ignore short trips of your participants to different time zones, select the appropriate code form this [list](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) and change the following config key.
-Double-check your timezone code pick, for example, US Eastern Time is `America/New_York` not `EST`
+If your study only happened in a single time zone or you want to ignore short trips of your participants to different time zones, select the appropriate code from this [list](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) and change the following config key.
+Double-check your timezone code pick; for example, US Eastern Time is `America/New_York`, not `EST`.

 ``` yaml
 TIMEZONE: